National Youth Choir of ScotlandAges: 16 - 25

 What to sing at the audition

 You will be invited to come to an audition where you will be asked to sing a song you have prepared, sing at sight and sing some scales to establish your range.
 Whilst ability to sing at sight is desirable, you should not be deterred from applying if your sight-singing is currently weak.
 Your singing teacher or class teacher should advise you on your choice of song.
 For more information, see the Audition Guidelines.

 Depending on numbers, auditions may be held in Aberdeen, Birmingham, Dumfries, Dundee, Edinburgh, Glasgow, Inverness, Manchester and London.
-The opportunity to audition for NYCOS Training Choir may be available to anyone with accessibility needs or in remote locations.
+The opportunity to audition for NYCOS Training Choir by video link may be available to anyone with accessibility needs or in remote locations.

 The activities for the year all stem from the week-long residential course where the repertoire is learned.
 The seven days are full of intense musical activity, vocal coaching, individual singing lessons and full choir rehearsals mixed with recreation time and informal concerts.
 Members receive individual singing lessons from top-flight professional singers and teaching to the highest standards.